ffraenz/redoid/README.md

 redoid
 ======

-A Node.js package that gives your Raspberry Pi control over your IKEA Dioder LED light strip and provides an API to create transitions.
+A Node.js package that provides an API to control your IKEA Dioder LED light strip on your Raspberry Pi.
 Read *redoid* the other way round to understand where its name comes from.

 ## Installation